At Close of 2018, Keeping IDentities Safe Hands Out Trio of Awards

 This month's truck attack in Stockholm, Sweden that killed four marked the fourth mass murder by Islamist terrorists using heavy vehicles in Europe since July.
 The other attacks include 84 killed in France, 12 in Germany and five in the UK.
 Add to that the multiple truck attacks in Israel, a thwarted truck attack in Spain, a thwarted ramming attack in Belgium and successful ramming attacks in North Carolina and Ohio over the last few years.
 The pattern is clear: trucks are the new terrorist weapons of choice.
 We've been warning about this since guidance was issued by Al Qaeda in 2010 to use trucks as "the ultimate mowing machine... not to mow grass but mow down the enemies of Allah."
 A more recent manual was issued by ISIS that told terrorists to use trucks, not cars, to attack major cities, as "smaller vehicles are incapable of granting the level of carnage that is sought."
 It also called for terrorists to rent their trucks if they cannot buy them.
-Click here for the story.
+Click here for the story in Homeland Security Today.

 This new report projects potential costs by the end of calendar year 2018 for “once a year” travelers from the estimated 60% of Pennsylvania citizens who do not now possess passports range from a best case of $406 million cost to a worst case of $966 million.
 The government of Pennsylvania should take necessary legal and process changes to come into compliance with the REAL ID Act without delay.
 Click here for the report.